rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### NetworkState

-The state of the network interface
+The type of network that is currently active

 ```typescript
 NetworkState: {